 Backed with spirit and creativity, their wild beginnings had them first-year earnings of $2,600.
-Since then, they extended slowly across the world.
-Still running with the same philosophy they started with but now with more mature ideas.
+Since then, they have extended slowly across the world.
+They are still running with the same philosophy they started with but now with more mature ideas.

 Official Site: www.volcom.com